populationgenomics/team-docs/cgp-utils_config.md

 # Configuration

-The cpg-utils library [link]() [pypi](https://pypi.org/project/cpg-utils/) contains a streamlined config management tool [link](https://github.com/populationgenomics/cpg-utils/blob/main/cpg_utils/config.py).
+The [cpg-utils library](https://github.com/populationgenomics/cpg-utils) ([pypi](https://pypi.org/project/cpg-utils/)) contains a streamlined config management tool.
 This config management is used by the seqr-loader pipeline, but is useful in projects at any scale.

 This configuration tool uses one or more `TOML` files, and creates a dictionary of key-value attributes which can be accessed at any point, without explicitly passing a configuration object.